borkdude/blog/posts/writing-clojure-highlighter.md

 Rewrite-clj doesn't give different tags for symbols, strings, numbers and so on: it groups them under the `:token` tag.
 So there is some extra work needed to get different highlighting for different types of tokens.
-I wrote a function that returns a CSS class by looking at the contents of the node or at the type of the `sexpr` representation of the node.
+I wrote a function that returns a CSS class by looking at the contents of the node or at the type of value of the node.
 For a symbol node, I want different highlighting for vars and locals.
 This is where I check in the clj-kondo analysis if the symbol on that location is a local or var and else fall back on the general symbol CSS class.

 ``` clojure
 (defn token-class [node]